Kalan-Lab/codoff/README.md

 ![figure](https://raw.githubusercontent.com/Kalan-Lab/codoff/main/images/NZ_CP014634.1.region001.svg)

-### Detailed example with interpretation

-A more detailed example on how homologous instances of the same five-gene operon differ in codon usage between an instance on the plasmid and chromosome can be found on the wiki: [Examples of inferring codon usage for the *crt* operon in a chromosomal and plasmid context](https://github.com/Kalan-Lab/codoff/wiki/Investigating-BGCs-from-Corynebacterium-simulans)

 ## Algorithm for computing Discordance Percentile

 codoff uses a Monte Carlo simulation approach to calculate a discordance percentile to assess codon usage differences between the focal region(s) of interest and the background genome.
 The algorithm works as follows: